Experience How Kanban Simplifies & Improves Multi-Project Management

 If you can speak German and there is no suitable date for a simulation in English, you can always decide to join us when we run the simulation in German.

-In the event that no (suitable) simulation time slots are available, please reach out to us (for instance, through the chat option on our website) so that we can manually find an option for you.
+In the event that no (suitable) simulation time slots are available, please reach out to us (for instance, through the chat option or through the contact us page) so that we can manually find an option for you.

 If you rather want to book a private, customised simulation for your team(s), just post a short message with a few details about your expectations in the website Chat so that we can discuss the options and find a suitable date.